MBA with Real Estate Concentration

 UT Dallas Real Estate Club

-Both undergraduate and graduate students interested in careers within the real estate industry are encouraged to participate in the UT Dallas Real Estate Club.
+Both undergraduate and graduate students interested in a real estate career are encouraged to participate in the UT Dallas Real Estate Club.
 Through this organization, students are exposed to alumni within the industry and can develop networks to assist them now and in the future.
 The club also works to facilitate internships and employment opportunities.
 In addition, students have an opportunity to participate in national real estate competition projects which can add depth to their knowledge, skills and resume.

 UT Dallas has licensed and developed leading technologies used in the analysis of markets and real estate investments.
 Students will have “hands-on” access to some of the most sophisticated tools in the industry including applications such as Argus™, Xceligent™ and leading Geographic Information Systems (GIS).
 UT Dallas has developed world-class programs in GIS science and marries this expertise directly with real estate in this emerging industry application.